-From the imaginary part of the self-energies, presented in Fig.~\ref{fig:FeCo.Imag_self_enrgy}, a divergent-like behaviour was discovered for iron $e_g$ states, which is similar to the case of pure bcc Fe \cite{Belozerov2014,Katanin2010bccFe}.
-At the same time, the $t_{2g}$ states of Fe along with $e_g$ and $t_{2g}$ of Co show Fermi-liquid character.
+From the imaginary part of the self-energies, presented in Figure~\ref{fig:FeCo.Imag_self_enrgy}, a divergent-like behaviour was discovered for iron $t_{2g}$ and $e_g$ states, the latter being similar to the case of pure bcc Fe \cite{Belozerov2014,Katanin2010bccFe}.
+This means that there is a very strong damping of Fe-derived quasiparticles.
+At the same time, the $e_g$ and $t_{2g}$ of Co show Fermi-liquid character.
 We have calculated the quasiparticle weights of these states using the following expression \cite{PhysRevB.75.045125}: